tonymcaron/lets-chat/README.md

 # Let's chat!
-A React Native chat application built using Expo.
+A React Native, mobile chat application developed using Expo, and utilizes Google Firestore Database to store chat messages and view them while offline.
+In addition to the chat interface, the app allows the user to share images and their location.